StrongJoshua/libgdx-inGameConsole/README.md

 # LibGdx In-Game Console
 This is a LibGdx library that allows a developer to add a console (similar to how it is featured in Source games) to their game.

-## Current Goal
+## Current Goals
-Auto-complete feature for quicker, easier invoking of methods.
+* Auto-complete feature for quicker, easier invoking of methods.
+* Utilization of up and down arrow keys for quick reexecution of methods
+* `help` command for viewing all available methods

 ## Adding to Project
 ### Gradle